 At the end of the semester, your overall score will be converted into a percentage of the points possible for the entire course to determine your letter grade for the course.

-Once they are posted, grades will be available for view on ETUDES.
+Once they are posted, grades will be available for view on Canvas.

 For more information about what constitutes an "A" paper (or not), click here.